Pashtuns: Pashto literature and poetry

-The majority of Pashtuns use Pashto as their native tongue, believed to belong to the Indo-Iranian language family, and is spoken by up to 60 million people.
+The majority of Pashtuns use Pashto as their native tongue, belonging to the Iranian language family, and spoken by up to 60 million people.
 It is written in the Pashto-Arabic script and is divided into two main dialects, the southern "Pashto" and the northern "Pukhto".
 The language has ancient origins and bears similarities to extinct languages such as Avestan and Bactrian.
 Its closest modern relatives may include Pamir languages, such as Shughni and Wakhi, and Ossetic.
 Pashto may have ancient legacy of borrowing vocabulary from neighbouring languages including such as Persian and Vedic Sanskrit.
 Modern borrowings come primarily from the English language.

-Fluency in Pashto is often the main determinant of group acceptance as to who is considered a Pashtun.
-Pashtun nationalism emerged following the rise of Pashto poetry that linked language and ethnic identity.
-Pashto has national status in Afghanistan and regional status in neighboring Pakistan.
-In addition to their native tongue, many Pashtuns are fluent in Persian, English and Urdu.
-Throughout their history, poets, prophets, kings and warriors have been among the most revered members of Pashtun society.
-Early written records of Pashto began to appear around the 16th century.

 The earliest describes Sheikh Mali's conquest of Swat.
 Pir Roshan is believed to have written a number of Pashto books while fighting with the Mughals.
 Pashtun scholars such as Abdul Hai Habibi and others believe that the earliest Pashto work dates back to Amir Kror Suri, and they use the writings found in Pata Khazana as proof.
 Amir Kror Suri, son of Amir Polad Suri, was an 8th-century folk hero and king from the Ghor region in Afghanistan.
 However, this is disputed by several European experts due to lack of strong evidence.

 The advent of poetry helped transition Pashto to the modern period.
 Pashto literature gained significant prominence in the 20th century, with poetry by Ameer Hamza Shinwari who developed Pashto Ghazals.
 In 1919, during the expanding of mass media, Mahmud Tarzi published Seraj-al-Akhbar, which became the first Pashto newspaper in Afghanistan.
 In 1977, Khan Roshan Khan wrote Tawarikh-e-Hafiz Rehmatkhani which contains the family trees and Pashtun tribal names.
-Some notable poets include Abdul Ghani Khan, Afzal Khan Khattak, Ahmad Shah Durrani, Ajmal Khattak, Ghulam Muhammad Tarzi, Hamza Shinwari, Hanif Baktash, Khushal Khan Khattak, Nazo Tokhi, Pareshan Khattak, Rahman Baba, Shuja Shah Durrani, and Timur Shah Durrani.
+Some notable poets include Malak Ahmad Khan Yusufzai Abdul Ghani Khan, Afzal Khan Khattak, Ahmad Shah Durrani, Gaju Khan Kalu Khan Yousafzai Ajmal Khattak, Ghulam Muhammad Tarzi, Hamza Shinwari, Hanif Baktash, Khushal Khan Khattak, Nazo Tokhi, Pareshan Khattak, Rahman Baba, Shuja Shah Durrani, and Timur Shah Durrani.

-Recently, Pashto literature has received increased patronage, but many Pashtuns continue to rely on oral tradition due to relatively low literacy rates and education.
-Pashtun society is also marked by some matriarchal tendencies.
-Folktales involving reverence for Pashtun mothers and matriarchs are common and are passed down from parent to child, as is most Pashtun heritage, through a rich oral tradition that has survived the ravages of time.